 Protect our visual identity.
 UMSL logos cannot be modified or used for personal endorsements, and the trademarked UMSL name cannot be used to promote a product, cause, political party or candidate.
 Please visit our UMSL Logotype Policies for direction on how our name and visual identity should be used.

 Plan ahead.
-Make an editorial calendar for posts on your channels, and keep in mind major campus events that you will want to reference.
+Make an editorial calendar or use a post scheduler like Hootsuite for posts on your channels.
+Keep in mind major campus events that you might want to reference.
 If you’re not sure of the exact content you want to run every day, at least keep a running schedule of at what time each day you’d like to add content to your accounts.

 Be visually compelling.
 Users visiting your page are drawn to visually appealing layouts and posts.
 Be sure to highlight photos and other visual posts, remember to delete pasted links in status updates, and edit statuses so they are not too lengthy.